fhellwig/pkgconfig/README.md

 The current version uses the much simpler template-override approach by merging a deployment-specific file with the default configuration file.

-This package does not depend on any other packages.

 ## 1. Quick Start

 ### 1.1 Installation